mattdean1/starshine/README.md

 # starshine
-a theatre ticket booking system for AS computing
+a theatre seat booking system for AS computing

-###my first coding project!
+###My first coding project!
+Uploaded for posterity and so progress can be shown

+###The Project
 Given a scenario, I created a system for a small local theatre that would allow customers to book seats.

-/n
 Customers are first asked to select which show, and on what date they would like to attend.

 They then select their seats: